Zuzuna54/Topic-Modelling/SYSTEM_STRATEGY_EXPLAINED.md

 #### Topic Assignment: Finding Your Tribe
 - We compare the message's semantic fingerprint to all known topics in our memory
-- If it's similar enough (like 50%+ match), we assign it to that topic
+- If it's similar enough (like 70%+ match), we assign it to that topic
 - If it's totally new, we create a fresh topic and name it using our AI

-#### Conversation Detection: Following the Thread
+#### Conversation Detection: Following the Thread with Relationship Intelligence
-We use **multiple signals** to detect conversations:
+We use **multiple signals** to detect conversations while understanding the human context:

 1. **Reply Chains**: Direct replies to previous messages
 2. **Temporal Proximity**: Messages sent within 5 minutes by the same people
 3. **Semantic Similarity**: Messages with similar embedding vectors (your insight!)
 4. **User Interaction Patterns**: Back-and-forth exchanges between specific people
 5. **Mention Detection**: When people @tag each other
+6. **Relationship Context**: Consider who usually talks to whom and their communication patterns
+7. **Conversation History**: Maintain sliding windows of the last 10 interactions between each user pair

 The embedding similarity is crucial because it catches conversations where people are discussing the same topic even if they don't explicitly reply to each other.
+But now we also understand the **human relationships** behind these conversations.

-#### Social Network Building: Mapping Human Connections
+#### Enhanced Social Network Building: Deep Relationship Intelligence
-- Track who talks to whom and how often
+- Track who talks to whom, how often, and with what emotional tone
-- Identify conversation participants and group dynamics
+- Identify conversation participants and group dynamics with relationship strength scoring
-- Build influence networks and interaction patterns
+- Build influence networks and interaction patterns with relationship type classification (friendly, professional, conflictual)
-- Detect community formation and social clusters
+- Detect community formation and social clusters based on relationship evolution
+- Maintain conversation context windows that remember recent emotional trajectories between users
+- Track relationship changes over time - when friendships form, conflicts arise, or professional relationships develop

 ### Phase 5: The Memory Update